Does a Short Swing Equal a Quick Swing?

 The techniques involved in generating early bat speed teach kids how to create bat speed before their hands travel forward.
 The ability to start the swing without committing allows kids to be aggressive.
 It is what the best hitters do.

-Other Hitting Debate Articles You May Find Interesting
+Other Hitting Debate Articles You May Find Useful

 In the Building Rome Series of books, the construction of skills are in functional order, providing a “roadmap” to becoming a great hitter.